jauhararifin/magelang/README.md

 Magelang uses the current directory as the base path to find the package.
 In this case, "fmt" package is located at `./fmt.mg`.
 If you put the `fmt.mg` at `./a/b/c/d/fmt.mg`, then you need to use `import fmt "a/b/c/d/fmt` to import the fmt package.

+Alternatively, you can also run the main package directly by running `magelang run hello`.

 ## Comments